PostHog/meta/requests-for-comments/2025-09-02-shared-instructions.md

-# Request for comments: Shared instructions between onboarding, wizard, and docs, Vincent Ge
+# Request for comments: Shared installation instructions between onboarding, wizard, and docs, Vincent Ge

 ## Problem statement

-### Maintaining accurate instructions
+### Maintaining accurate installation instructions

 We have similar content used by our onboarding, wizard, and docs.
 It's hard to keep three different places in sync and up to date.